cysouw/diathesis/text/c13_zumInfinitive.md

 Different from [@last], some preposition+article+infinitive combinations have special characteristics indicating that they are grammaticalised into bound morphology, namely the preposition and article are (i) fused, (ii) unstressed and (iii) inseparable, and the whole phrase (iv) cannot be modified and (v) is positionally fixed.
 I will call such grammaticalised combinations ~~Präpositions­infinitiv~~.
 They behave syntactically like a non-finite verbform, on a par with the *Partizip*, *In­fi­ni­tiv* and *zu‑In­fi­ni­tiv*.
 For example, they regularly occur in the so-called 'right sentence bracket' at the end of a clause, in which all German non-finite verbs are placed.

-By definition then, a combination of preposition+article+infinitive is a grammaticalised *Präpositions­In­fi­ni­tiv* when the following characteristics hold.
+By definition then, a combination of preposition+article+infinitive is a grammaticalised *Präpositions­in­fi­ni­tiv* when the following characteristics hold.
 These characteristics will be illustrated in more detail below.

 (i) The preposition and the article are obligatorily fused.
 (ii) The fused preposition/article is always unstressed (e.g. contrastive focus is not possible).